mGresset/beelieve_in_ourselves/README.md

 ![Electronical schematic LABDEC](https://github.com/CamilleDouzet/beelieve_in_ourselves/blob/main/image/schema_labdec_corrected.png)

-In order to make the system more robust, we had add improvements to our project and replaced the LABDEC with a PCB card :
+In order to make the system more robust, we had to add improvements to our project and replace the LABDEC with a PCB card :

 ![PCB conception](https://github.com/CamilleDouzet/beelieve_in_ourselves/blob/main/image/PCB.png)